FHead/PhysicsMiniProjects/PhotonJet/24552_ActualUnfoldStandalone/Readme.md

 ## Setting up

+Everything depends on `ROOT` so make sure it is available before going into other steps

 Once you check-out/download the code, first we need to get `TUnfold` and `RooUnfold`.
 They can be done with

 ```